Help for Aggressive Dog Behavior

 - Observe and evaluate your dog

-- Discuss options for behavior modification and how he can help
+- Discuss options for behavior modification and how Anthony can help

 - Discuss safety &/or management strategies

-- Anthony will work in conjunction with your veterinarian or veterinary behaviorist to provide the greatest success for your dog during the behavior modification process.
+- Work in conjunction with your veterinarian or veterinary behaviorist to provide the greatest success for your dog during the behavior modification process.

 - Implementation of strategies typically begins during the consultation